 Ohio River Bluffs

 Ohio River Bluffs is an Arc of Appalachia preserve located west of Manchester, Ohio.
-It is a forested property enclosing the south half of a steep-sided hillside bordering an elongated stretch of Highway 52.
-The property runs from the ridge top to nearly the level of the Ohio River.
+It is a forested property including the steep-sided hillsides bordering the Ohio River along an elongated stretch of Highway 52.

-Outstanding Native Eco-system Protected.
-The Ohio River Bluffs is an outstanding example of a classic Ohio River corridor forest with its high density of spring wildflowers – a distinctive mix of species that was once the hallmark of the Ohio River’s steep bluffs lining the river corridor in this region.
+Outstanding Native Ecosystem Protected.
+The Ohio River Bluffs is an outstanding example of a classic Ohio River corridor forest with its high density of spring wildflowers – a distinctive mix of species that was once the hallmark of the Ohio River’s steep bluffs lining the river corridor where Silurian bedrock bedrock is exposed.
+This is the same Silurian bedrock that supports the noteworthy wildflower displays of Whipple State Nature Preserve and the Arc of Appalachia’s Highlands Nature Sanctuary.
+The Bluffs is arguably the most splendid and showy wildflower display oft them all – at least for ten very special days of the year.

 Natural History and Interesting Species.
 The entire tract is forested with a rich mixture of diverse tree species, including white oak, sugar maple, red oak, elm, hackberry, Kentucky coffee tree, and white ash.
 The understory woody layer is dominated by young buckeye trees.
 The forest was timbered but was done very selectively, leaving the canopy relatively intact and the rich soils undisturbed.